NudgeBell

 Zapier lets you connect almost any app to WhatsApp through the WhatsApp Business API.
 You can set up automations that trigger WhatsApp messages based on calendar events, spreadsheet updates, or almost anything else.

-The problem is that building this yourself requires technical setup, ongoing maintenance, and Zapier costs money.
-For personal reminders, it is a lot of work to achieve something a purpose-built app does out of the box.
-Zapier is more useful for automating business workflows than for personal reminder systems.
+The problem is that building this yourself requires technical setup, ongoing maintenance, and Zapier costs money at meaningful usage.
+For personal reminders, it is a large amount of work to achieve something a purpose-built app does out of the box.

-Best for: developers or technical users who need custom automation and already use Zapier.
+Best for: technical users who need custom multi-step automation and already use Zapier for other workflows.

 Why WhatsApp reminders work better than push notifications